Taimur-Shabbir/taimur-shabbir.github.io/_pages/about.md

 author_profile: true
 ---

 Hi.
-My name is Taimur and as you can see from this website, I am a bit obsessive about data and the way it can be used to improved business outcomes.
+My name is Taimur and as you can see from this website, I love exploring data and the way it can be used to improved business outcomes.

 That can mean using machine learning techniques to cluster customers together so that we can find out the traits of those customers specifically that respond well to certain marketing campaigns.
 Or it can mean using customer data to predict which customers will churn.